deepinnothing/deepinnothing.github.io/documentation/unreal-engine/google-admob/docs/response-info.md

 | Property | Description |
 | -------- | ----------- |
 | AdapterResponses | TArray of __`FGoogleAdMobAdapterResponseInfo`__ containing metadata for each adapter included in the ad response.
 Can be used to debug the waterfall mediation and bidding execution.
-The order of the list matches the order of the mediation waterfall for this ad request.
+The order of the list matches the order of the mediation waterfall for this ad request.&nbsp;

 See [Adapter Response Info]() for more information. |
 | LoadedAdapterResponseInfo | A __`FGoogleAdMobAdapterResponseInfo`__ struct corresponding to the adapter that loaded the ad. |
 | MediationAdapterClassName | The mediation adapter class name of the ad network that loaded the ad. |